yeungda/jcoffeescript/README.markdown

 Thanks to Raphael Speyer for helping with the design.

 Thanks to Daniel Cassidy for putting a lot of work into the code.

+Thanks to PandaWood for helping with the code.

 Home Page: http://yeungda.github.com/jcoffeescript